Big Data architecture, Dataviz, Netflow, Navigation improvement

-With the arrival of the connected objects, the analytical requirements croissants and the new customer projects The trend is bound to accelerate in the months and years to come.
+With the arrival of connected objects, the analytical requirements croissants and the new customer projects the trend can only accelerate in the months and years to come.

-As a publisher, we must therefore anticipate it, and take advantage of it.
+As a publisher, we must anticipate this and take advantage of it.

-In the summer of 2016, we therefore decided to begin a complete overhaul of our backend, towards a Big Data architecture.
+So in the summer of 2016, we made the choice to start a complete overhaul of our backend, towards a Big Data architecture.

 The objective was twofold:

-- Proactively manage the increase in volume in order to maintain a constant level of quality.
+- Be proactive in managing the increase in volume, in order to maintain a constant level of quality

-- Set up a sustainable architecture oriented towards new uses
+- Implementing a sustainable architecture geared towards new uses

 This necessary transition required the attention of a large part of our development team.

-Our monitoring solution as a massive data source, coupled with our historical know-how on customer service processes, allows us to project analytical and decision-making uses.
+Our supervision solution as a source of massive data, coupled with our historical know-how on customer service processes, allows us to project analytical and decision-making uses.

-Coservit aims, through a strong culture of innovation, to position itself as a key player in the performance of IT support centres.
+Coservit's objective, through a strong culture of innovation, is to position itself as a key player in the performance of IT support centres.

-Analyzed from this angle, the Big Data is not an end, but a beginning. a wayto support this strategy and assist major service providers in their development, enabling them to address new markets and increase their outsourcing capabilities on a large scale.
+Analysed from this angle, Big Data is not an end in itself but a means to an end. a wayto support this strategy and to assist large service providers in their development, enabling them to address new markets and increase their large-scale outsourcing capabilities

 - What are the implications?